- What Is Breast Reduction Surgery?

 Recovery After Surgery

-Dr. Zemmel typically admits his breast reduction patients overnight in the hospital.
+Dr. Zemmel and Dr. Reddy typically admit their breast reduction patients overnight in the hospital.
 You will be able to rest comfortably in the hospital overnight.
 This allows the patient to have IV pain medicines and medication for nausea if needed.
-Dr. Zemmel will then see you the following morning and discharge you.
+Your surgeon will then see you the following morning and discharge you.
 A follow up appointment is made 1 week later.